front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 To do so, you need to create the `my-module/web/moduleRoutes.js` file in your module that will contain the mapping.
 You might have already created if you followed the [Add a new page](/docs/essentials/add-a-page-client-side.html#Map-the-URL-to-the-page-component) guide.
 But instead of using the default export, you will need to export a named object `dispatchedRoutes`.

-This object has page types as keys (in our case `pageType`), and a render function as values that will tell the application what to render for a specific key (in our case, it renders `MyCustomPage`).
+This object has page types as keys (in our case `myPageType`), and a render function as values that will tell the application what to render for a specific key (in our case, it renders `MyCustomPage`).
 This will give you something like this:

 ```js
 //` my-module/web/moduleRoutes.js`